 For all the benefits of a composting toilet, there are definitely some downsides as well.

-For the hefty price tag that the brand carries (just shy of $1000), it does not feel like you are getting what you paid for.
+The price is hefty (just shy of $1000), and it does not feel like you get what you paid for.

 The product is extremely simple overall, made of 90% plastic, and its construction is so-so.